 Review process

-Since there is a propensity for all free services on the internet to be abused by backlink spammers, scammers, domain-squatters, and people selling illicit goods and services, all new Bear sites go through a manual review process.
+Since there is a propensity for all free services on the internet to be abused by backlink spammers, scammers, domain-squatters, and people selling illicit goods and services, all new Bear sites go through a manual review process before they are displayed on the discovery feed or indexed by search engines.

 Step one